Davao Occidental: Demographics

 The population of Davao Occidental in the 2020 census was 317,159 people, with a density of sigfig 317,159/2,163.45.

 The population mostly consists of people whose ancestors originate from the migrants from Visayan Islands and Luzon.
 The Lumad natives only form a small part of the population and live in the more mountainous and forested areas of the province.
+Indonesian settlers of Sangirese descent even live in the province.

 Economy

 The main industries in Davao Occidental are aquaculture and agriculture.
 Economic produce in the province include fish, bananas and coconuts which are then exported to several major cities within southern Mindanao, including Davao City.
 Rice farms are only limited to the few flat lands in the province due to its mountainous and thickly forested nature.

 The capital town of Malita is the province's main commercial hub.

 Tourism has started to gain traction in the province, with potential tourist destinations mostly concentrated in the province's coastal beaches and the Sarangani and Balut islands in the south.